pydanny/pydanny-event-notes/PyCodeConf2011/python_is_awesome.rst

  * High level glue that holds the language together
  * Iterables: strings, lsits, sets, dicts, collections, files, open urls, csv readers, itertools
  * Um...
 I know this.
 I've had to construct these on my own in other languages.
 But not Python...
 Wow - I just realized this just now.
- * List comprehensions give us joy
- * List generators are amazing.
-No one else has them

 .. sourcecode:: python